Trees for Cities: International

 The charity works with local organisations and community groups around the world to focus their tree planting projects on delivering long-term, practical solutions to green polluted city environments and provide local people with the skills and ability to secure sustainable livelihoods.
 Since 2006 they have planted over 200,000 trees in 16 cities in 13 countries – from Ica in Peru to Nairobi in Kenya and Pokhara in Nepal.

 Fundraising

 Trees for Cities has a number of high-profile patrons, including Jamie Oliver, Jon Snow and Richard Rogers.
 The charity was responsible for the Tree-athlon, a 5k annual fun run, held in Leeds, Manchester and London.
 In Battersea Park on 18 September 2010, it set the world record for the largest ever barefoot race, with 278 participants completing a 100m grass circuit.
 The charity sends out a monthly newsletter to its followers, titled Tree Times.

 Projects

-Trees for Cities has projects throughout Greater London, and has delivered projects in over 30 towns and cities across the UK.
+Trees for Cities has projects throughout Greater London, and has delivered projects in 100 towns and cities, predominantly across the UK.
 The charity's global reach has extended to Ica in Peru, La Paz in Bolivia, Nairobi in Kenya and Addis Ababa in Ethiopia.